MicrosoftDocs/cloud-adoption-framework/docs/modernize/modernize-strategies/index.md

 # Cloud modernization strategies

-Cloud modernization strategies is where the change happens.
+Cloud modernization strategies are where the change happens.
 Processes evolve and technology improves.
 [Business alignment](/docs/modernize/business-alignment/index.md) must take place before this step.

 The "modernize strategies" process is where you: